 Guidelines for Effective Communication with 911 Dispatch

-The LOS ANGELES POLICE DEPARTMENT’s Mental Evaluation Unit has prepared a 911 Checklist.
-Download this form and assemble as much of the requested information in advance as you can.
-Keep this material handy so you can access it easily in a crisis.
-To download the 911 Checklist click here .
+The Los Angeles Police Department’s Mental Evaluation Unit has prepared a 911 Checklist.
+Do your best to assemble as much of the requested information in advance as you can, and keep it handy so you can access it easily during a crisis:

 If you have a loved one with a serious mental health condition, there may be times when their behavior creates a danger to themselves or others.
 For the safety of both your loved one and your family, police intervention may be required.
 You may expect that your loved one will feel scared or even betrayed by your decision, even though you are ultimately acting in their best interest.
 Well trained, experienced police officers, EMT’s and County Mental Health workers understand this bigger picture and are there to support you in making the hard choice.